danehammer/adventofcode/2018/README.md

 But that was just changing `for change in changes` to `for change in &changes`.

 The other fun thing I learned about was the ability to use the vector's binary search `Result` to either break out and return the solution, or use the `Result` yielding the position the new value should get inserted into.
 This took away may first approach of re-sorting every push so I could use the binary search instead of going in order thru the vector.
 Now I insert at the correct location.
 Timing went from 6-7 seconds to <1 second.

+### Day 2

+Part 1 was mostly following the Rust book's info on HashMap.
+Borrowing ownership feels VERY weird.

+Part 2, holy cow.
+Rust is Scala and Erlang and Haskell and Clojure and C++ all rolled up into one.